vigbab/soduku/README.md

-The Sudoku solver leverages the power of the backtracking algorithm, enabling it to methodically explore potential solutions while making informed choices at every step.
+The Sudoku solver uses a backtracking algorithm, enabling it to methodically explore potential solutions while making informed choices at every step.
 This algorithmic approach, combined with a recursive strategy, allows the solver to intelligently test different values in each cell while upholding the integrity of the solution.

 This application offers both a graphical user interface (GUI) and a text-based version.